Decision-Aware Predictions for Right-Hand Side Parameters in Linear Programs: Numerical Experiments

 We consider a minimum-cost network flow problem involving a set of source, transhipment, and destination nodes.
 In addition to the shipment costs, to ensure that the optimization problem remains feasible with variations in parameters, we introduce a penalty cost for unmet demand at the destination nodes.
 In this problem, demand is uncertain and depends on a context vector comprising local average daily temperature, day of the week, and month.
 The optimization problem contains 75 decision variables and 24 constraints.
 Of the constraints, five have right-hand side components that correspond to the contextual vector.
 We refer the reader to Appendix \S\ref{sec:network_optimization_details} for a detailed presentation of the optimization model, contextual features, and hyperparameter tuning.

 For our experiments on the network optimization problem, we utilize a real-world dataset to draw independent samples for each replication.
 We use approximately 75\% of the sampled data for training and the remaining 25\% for validation.
-Our experiments reveal that the predicted feasible region obtained using the optimistic-DAL, primal-DAL, and penalized primal-DAL models contains the true optimal solution in $84.35\%$, $84.25\%$, and $84.31\%$ of the validation instances, respectively.
-Compared to the synthetic problem, the feasibility metric was much lower at $0.80\%$ for dual-DAL.
+Our experiments reveal that the predicted feasible region obtained using the optimistic-DAL, primal-DAL, and penalized primal-DAL models contains the true optimal solution in $84.35\%$, $84.25\%$, and {$84.22\%$} of the validation instances, respectively.
+Compared to the synthetic problem, the feasibility metric was much lower at {$1.01\%$} for dual-DAL.
 Finally, the linear, lasso, and random-forest regression models have feasibility metric values of $13.69\%$, $13.69\%$, and $11.72\%$, respectively.
 The median number of predicted constraints that a true solution $\bs{x}_i^\star$ satisfies is five (out of the possible five) for the optimistic and primal-DAL models, and only two out of five for all other models.
 These results provide further evidence of the value of decision-aware prediction models.

-Table \ref{tab:network_optimization_summary} shows the results pertaining to the optimality gap and projection distances for the network optimization problem.
-As in the synthetic problem, the performance of the optimistic- and primal-DAL models is similar.
-However, unlike the synthetic problem, the dual-DAL model performs relatively worse on the optimality gap and projection distance metrics, as seen in the last column of the table.
+Table \ref{tab:network_optimization_summary} shows the results pertaining to the {duality} gap and projection distances for the network optimization problem. {Note that the duality gap metric is computed only over those validation datapoints where $\bs{x}_i^\star$ is in the predicted feasible region (see the above feasibility percentages), as in the synthetic experiment.
+On the other hand, the projection distances $\Pi_{\set{X}}$ and $\Pi_{\set{X}^\star}$ are computed for each validation datapoint where the corresponding prediction model generates a feasible and bounded C-LP \eqref{prob:downstream} (which happened to be all $100\%$ of the datapoints for every prediction model).} As in the synthetic problem, the performance of the optimistic- and primal-DAL models {as well as the regression models} is similar.
+However, unlike the synthetic problem, the dual-DAL model performs relatively worse on the {duality} gap and projection distance metrics, as seen in the {fifth} column of the table.
 This behavior, along with the low value of the feasibility metric, is attributed to setting the hyperparameter $\alpha = 2$ rather than tuning it.